 10. Visual content optimization

-There is a big factor which can erase all the benefits of well-crafted UI — the loading speed.
+There is a big factor that can erase all the benefits of well-crafted UI — the loading speed.
 Visual content (images, animations, video) which is too heavy or doesn’t perform well on different devices increases the risks to lose users before they feel or see the benefits.
 Tons of websites and application create high competition, so users won’t wait.
 They will probably make for the more convenient and quick alternative even if it’s not so attractive or beneficial.
-As a result, optimization of visual content is the real sign of respect to the user boosting the less time-consuming flow of interaction.
+As a result, the optimization of visual content is the real sign of respect to the user boosting the less time-consuming flow of interaction.

 Care for user’s time and energy is one of the vital goals for designers to achieve in the interface they design.
 This approach is a reliable booster of usability and desirability.
 The tips given above aren’t reinventing the wheel but they might present a helpful checklist for problem-solving design solutions.